CaioCeretta/Rocketseat/c#/formacao/initial-projects/theory/chapter-2-theory.md

 ## Lesson 5 - Working with Dates

+### DateOnly

-We can crete a `day` variable of the type `DateOnly`.
+We can create a `day` variable of the type `DateOnly`.
 By printing that variable we are going to see 01/01/0001.

 If we want to modify that date, inside its parentheses we need to inform its year, month, day